SPRING CRUISING SPECIALS – New bookings for charters starting before June 15 save 10%

 Day 13

-Today you make a big move from Desolation Sound over to the Vancouver Island side of the Salish Sea.
-Cruising south through Thulin Passage and the Copeland Islands, you’ll pass Lund.
-The Pan American Highway that goes all the way to Tierra Del Fuego in the south of Chile ends here.
-There are also great coffees and cinnamon buns available here.
+Cruising south through Thulin passage and the Copeland Islands, you will pass Lund the actual end of the Pan American Highway that goes all the way to Tierra Del Fuego in the south of Chile, but reality is there are great coffees and cinnamon buns available here.

 Day 14